Top Down Approach to Topological Duality Defects: General Setup

 First consider a 7-brane wrapped at $r=\infty$ following the prescription in \cite{Heckman:2022muc}.
 This gives rise to a topological interface / symmetry operator in the 4D theory as the 7-brane is formally at infinite distance wrapped on a cycle of infinite volume.
 This decouples the non-topological interactions between the D3 and 7-brane and the non-topological degrees of freedom on the 7-brane worldvolume respectively \cite{Heckman:2022muc}.
 In this topological limit, for the 5D bulk theory, we can consider adding codimension two defects, i.e., the remnants of these 7-branes at infinity.
 Since everything is now treated as topological, we are free to insert these 7-branes anywhere in the interior, and as such we have different choices for where to extend the branch cut of this defect.
 We consider four distinct choices for the $SL(2,\mathbb{Z})$ monodromy branch cut: \begin{enumerate} \item The branch cut is supported on $\mathbb{H}_{\leftarrow}\times \partial X$ with $\partial \mathbb{H}_{\leftarrow} =M_3$ and is oriented along $x_\perp$ parallel to the D3-branes with $x_\perp < \bar x_\perp$ along the asymptotic boundary.
 See the left subfigure in figure \ref{fig:7BraneInfinity2}.
 The branch cut ends at infinity. \item The branch cut is supported on $\mathbb{H}_{\downarrow}\times \partial X$ with $\partial \mathbb{H}_{\downarrow}=M_3-M_3'$ (treated as a 3-chain) and is oriented radially inwards along $x_\perp=\bar x_\perp$ perpendicular to the D3-branes.
 See the left subfigure in figure \ref{fig:Case2}.
 The branch cut ends on $M_3'$, which is a subset of the D3-brane worldvolume, and supports an operator $\mathcal{D}(M_3')$ possibly coupled to background fields.
-While cuts can normally only begin / end on 7-branes, this can be made precise via a method of images procedure.
-The 7-brane has constant axio-dilaton profile. \item The branch cut is supported on $\mathbb{H}_{\uparrow}\times \partial X$ with $\partial \mathbb{H}_{\uparrow}= M_3- M_3''$ (treated as a 3-chain) and is oriented radially outwards along $x_\perp=\bar x_\perp$ perpendicular to the D3-branes (see figure \ref{fig:Case3}).
+While cuts can normally only begin / end on 7-branes, this can be made precise via a method of images procedure.\footnote{Without D3-branes, there is no physical meaning to “choosing a direction” for the branch cut.
+With D3-branes, however, there is an “end-of-the-world” QFT living at $r = 0$.
+The termination of the branch cut then makes sense via the method of images.
+We can then make a gauge choice to localize the effects of a branch cut in terms of an effective 3D TFT.} The 7-brane has constant axio-dilaton profile. \item The branch cut is supported on $\mathbb{H}_{\uparrow}\times \partial X$ with $\partial \mathbb{H}_{\uparrow}= M_3- M_3''$ (treated as a 3-chain) and is oriented radially outwards along $x_\perp=\bar x_\perp$ perpendicular to the D3-branes (see figure \ref{fig:Case3}).
 The branch cut ends on $M_3''$ which is contained in the asymptotic boundary.
 The 7-brane has constant axio-dilaton profile. \item Whenever the 7-brane monodromy matrix is not prime over $\mathbb{Z}_N$, i.e., it can be factored into more than one non-trivial factor in $SL(2,\mathbb{Z}_N)$, we can consider separate branch cuts for each factor.
 We can then consider hybrid configurations of cases 1,2,3 with each branch cut realizing one of the previous setups (see figure \ref{fig:Case4}).
-The 7-brane has constant axio-dilaton profile. \end{enumerate} The cases differ in the structure of the boundary conditions and cases 2,3,4 include additional operators supported on $M_3',M_3''$ absorbing the branch cut.\footnote{Branch cuts are not physical, but their endpoints are.
-The branch cut arises from a choice of gauge for the background connection $A_1$ of the $SL(2,\mathbb{Z})$ duality bundle as we explain momentarily.
-This localizes an anomaly flow which we can either absorb at finite distance (case 2,3) or divert to infinite distance (case 1).} In this picture, S-duality is realized by a vertically running branch cut without 7-brane insertions. (see figure \ref{fig:Sduality}).
-We discuss each case in turn.
+The 7-brane has constant axio-dilaton profile. \end{enumerate} The cases differ in the structure of the boundary conditions and cases 2,3,4 include additional operators supported on $M_3',M_3''$ absorbing the branch cut.
+In this picture, S-duality is realized by a vertically running branch cut without 7-brane insertions, see figure \ref{fig:Sduality}, starting and ending on $M_3',M_3''$.
 Of course we can also consider multiple 7-brane insertions.